-A reliable sleep monitor will capture a lot of important data including the heart rate, respiration rate, time awake, snoring, sleep interruptions, time sleeping, and body temperature of the individual.
+A reliable sleep monitor will capture a lot of important data, including the heart rate, respiration rate, time awake, snoring, sleep interruptions, time sleeping, and the individual’s body temperature.

 Some trackers can also monitor the room temperature while sleeping, noise level, light, and humidity in the room.
 You need to pay close attention to the product features of each product before selecting the best one that matches the needs of your senior.